SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 ### Why does storyboarding matter in software development?

-UML, or Unified Modeling Language, is a standardized graphical notation used for visualizing, specifying, constructing, and documenting the various aspects of software systems.
-But UML is virtually impossible to get clients to understand software specifications.
+Many people use UML (Unified Modeling Language) to specify, construct, and document the various aspects of software systems.
+However, UML can be hard for clients to understand.

 ::: bad
 ![Figure: Bad example – using UML to get clients to understand software specification](bad-uml.jpg)
 :::

-On the other hand, Storyboarding is a cost-efficient way to capture, convey, and explore different user experiences during the specification review and software design process.
+On the other hand, Storyboarding is an effective way to capture, convey, and explore different user experiences.

 ### The 3 elements of a storyboard

-There are 3 common storyboard elements: a User Story, visuals, and corresponding captions.
+There are 3 common storyboard elements: a User Story, visuals, and captions.

 1. **User Story:** Storyboards are based on a specific scenario.
 The role that corresponds to that scenario must be clearly specified.
 A short text description of the scenario or story must be clear enough that a team member or stakeholder could understand what is depicted before looking at the visuals.